How to be a Coordinator

 PERKS

 There is also a commission for new people.
 If the new person orders, the coordinator gets 8 bucks credit.
 Some coordinators like to use their referral link (you can find that on the website under ‘my account’).
 Others like to just tell people to go to the website and order.
-Before every delivery I go through and see who the new people are and award the 8 bucks for every new person one way or another.
+Before every delivery Steve goes through and see who the new people are and award the 8 bucks for every new person one way or another.

 The other, less talked about perk is you get to be part of a group that is actually working on regenerative agriculture.
 If you don’t’ know what that is A very good video that covers what I am really about is a Ted Talk called “It’s Not the Cow, It’s the How”.